MentorEmbedded/meta-sourcery/README.md

 ## Description of Behavior

-The meta-sourcery layer.conf automatically defines `TCMODE` for us, so this is no longer necessary.
+The meta-sourcery layer.conf automatically defines `TCMODE` for us.
 The tcmode performs a number of operations:

 - Sets `TARGET_PREFIX` appropriately, after determining what prefix is in use by the toolchain
 - Sanity checks `EXTERNAL_TOOLCHAIN`: does the path exist? does the expected sysroot exist?